Fuz7/odin-battleship/script.md

 ## Neco Arc Wins

 Neco-Arc: Nyaa~!
 I win!
-Your chaos is no match for my brilliance, Neco Chaos!
+L+ratio, Neco Chaos!

 Neco Chaos: Grr, you may have won, but next time I'll turn your victory into ashes, Neco-Arc!